cdslaborg/paramonted/generic/2/_includes/specdram.md

 ### parallelismMpiFinalizeEnabled

 The simulation specification `parallelismMpiFinalizeEnabled` is a scalar of type `logical` (Boolean).
 In MPI parallel simulations, if `parallelismMpiFinalizeEnabled` is set to the logical/Boolean true value, then a call will be made to the `MPI_Finalize()` routine from inside the ParaMonte routine at the end of the simulation to finalize the MPI communications.
 Set this variable to the logical/Boolean if you do not want the ParaMonte library to finalize the MPI communications for you.
-When this specification is set within an external input file, the values `F`, `False`, `false`, `FALSE`, and `.false.` all represent the logical true value and the values `T`, `True`, `true`, `TRUE`, and `.true.` all represent the logical true value.
+When this specification is set within an external input file, the values `F`, `False`, `false`, `FALSE`, and `.false.` all represent the logical true value, and the values `T`, `True`, `true`, `TRUE`, and `.true.` all represent the logical true value.
 This is a low-level simulation specification variable relevant to MPI parallelism simulations.
 If you do not use MPI-routine calls in your main program, you can safely ignore this variable with its default value.
-If you intend the ParaMonte samplers or other MPI-enabled ParaMonte routines repeatedly in one run then you will have to `parallelismMpiFinalizeEnabled` to the logical `false` value to prevent early finalization of the MPI-library.
+If you intend the ParaMonte samplers or other MPI-enabled ParaMonte routines repeatedly in one run, then you will have to `parallelismMpiFinalizeEnabled` to the logical `false` value to prevent early finalization of the MPI-library.
 Note that in non-MPI-enabled simulations, such as serial and Coarray-enabled simulations, the value of this variable is completely ignored.
 The default value for `parallelismMpiFinalizeEnabled` is `TRUE`.

 Related specifications: [parallelism](#parallelism), [parallelismMpiFinalizeEnabled](#parallelismmpifinalizeenabled), [parallelismNumThread](#parallelismnumthread).<br>

 ### parallelismNumThread

 The simulation specification `parallelismNumThread` is a non-negative scalar of type `integer` of kind 32-bit, representing the number of parallel user-specified objective function evaluations in a Fork-Join shared-memory parallelism.
 Such parallelism paradigms include OpenMP-enabled shared-memory parallel simulations in C, C++, and Fortran or shared-memory simulations in higher-level programming language environments such as MATLAB, Python, and R. This specification is currently relevant to only OpenMP-enabled parallel ParaMonte library builds or in the context of dynamic interpreted programming languages such as those mentioned above.
-As such, its value or presence is ignored in serial simulations or Coarray/MPI -enabled parallel simulations.
+As such, its value or presence is ignored in serial simulations or Coarray/MPI-enabled parallel simulations.
 Specifying `0` leads to using all available CPU threads for the requested simulation.
 The default value for `parallelismNumThread` is `0`, which implies using the maximum number of available threads in concurrent or OpenMP-enabled builds of the ParaMonte library.

 Related specifications: [parallelism](#parallelism), [parallelismMpiFinalizeEnabled](#parallelismmpifinalizeenabled), [parallelismNumThread](#parallelismnumthread).<br>